awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-datasync-create.md

 1. Open the bucket, choose the **Permissions** tab, and then choose **Bucket Policy**\.

 1. Copy and paste the following bucket policy into the policy editor\.
-Replace *Bucket\-Name* and *Account\-ID* with the name of the Amazon S3 bucket you created and a valid AWS account ID\.
+Replace *Bucket\-Name* and *Account\-ID* with the name of the S3 bucket you created and a valid AWS account ID\.
 Optionally, replace *Bucket\-Prefix* with the name of an Amazon S3 prefix \(subdirectory\)\.
 If you didn't create a prefix, remove *Bucket\-Prefix*/ from the ARN in the policy\.

    ```
    {